LiuN1an/Util-Tools/README.md

 #### CallDropdown

 Imperative method to call a dropdown instead of declarative method.
-You can pass the `HTMLElement` and get a auto positioned dropdown modal
+You can pass the `HTMLElement` and get a auto positioned dropdown modal.
+And it will match the mobile page

 #### Cache Request